Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Common types of komono: disposables
 - Presents are not "things" but a means for conveying someone's feelings.
 If you are holding on to gifts that you do not enjoy or use, thank it for the joy it gave you when you first received it and then part with it.
 After all, would the person who gave it to you want you to use it solely out of a sense of obligation?
 - Throw out cosmetic samples that you're "saving for later or for traveling."
 You're never going to use them.
 - Stop saving the boxes that your cell phone or appliance came in.
 They are bulky and you do not need them.
-Treat your home as a home, not a storage container.
+Treat your home as a home, not a storage facility.
 - Keep a single kind of each cord for your electronics.
-You do not need multiples of each cord unless said cord is used daily.
+You do not need multiples of each cord unless more than one of the same cord is needed daily.
 Get rid of mystery cords as well.
 If you really need it eventually, you can buy a new one for a few dollars.
 - Do not keep broken appliances unless you plan to have them fixed immediately.
 - Do not keep bedding supplies for guests unless you actually have guests that stay with you on a regular basis.
 Unused bedding just takes us space and smells if it just sits in a closet and isn't used frequently.
 - You will never use spare buttons, so don't keep them.
 When a button falls off of an article of clothing, it usually means it has been well worn and loved and has reached the end of its life.
 If you want to keep a particular coat or jacket for a long time, sew a few spare buttons to the lining when you first buy them.
 If you ever actually end up needing a single button, you can always get what you need at a craft store.